 When a final list of market segments are available then it is possible to devise a marketing strategy for each.
-Sales resources an then be allocated to ideal customers with the most potential long term value to the business.
+Depending on the business this may include an inbound marketing and content strategy.
+Allocate sales resources to ideal customers with the most potential long term value to the business.

-To simplify the planning process it is useful to document the key existing assumptions about the business.
-Try to record what the business supplies, who needs that product or service, and (crucially) what sets the business apart.
-The result of the B2B market segmentation process may show many of these assumptions are incorrect but it is important to have a starting point.
+To simplify the marketing planning process it is useful to document existing assumptions about the business.
+Record what the business supplies, who needs that product or service, and (crucially) what sets the business apart.
+The result of the B2B market segmentation process may show many of these assumptions are incorrect, but it is important to have a starting point.

-There are many ways to identify an ideal target customers needs.
-Purchase history is a starting point but customer surveys, snooping on social media and other appropriate forums, reviewing complaints and returns, lost order / customer information and sales or marketing personnel insights can all help.
-The objective of the analysis is to identify the range of benefits being sought by the market.
+There are many ways to identify ideal target customers needs.
+Purchase history is a starting point but customer surveys, snooping on social media and other appropriate forums, reviewing complaints and returns.
+Lost order analysis and sales or marketing personnel insights can all help.
+The objective of the analysis is to identify the range of benefits sought by the market.

-With a set of needs identified it is possible to profile those who have each distinct set of needs, give them an identity and make them real.
+With a set of needs identified, it is possible to profile those who have each distinct set of needs.
+To give them an identity and make them real.
 Only when this is in place is it possible to fit the business (and competitor) products into a group of needs and arrive at a set of defined market segments.
-The segments may then be evaluated against a set of basic rules outlined above.
-Once finalised the segments can be used as an input to a Account Based Marketing process.
-If it has been decided this is the best way forward for the organisation.
+Evaluate each segment against the basic rules outlined above.

-With carefully constructed market segments and a detailed understanding of the customers and their needs within those segments customised lead generation processes may be developed for each segment.
+With carefully constructed market segments and a detailed understanding of the customers and their needs within those segments a customised lead generation process can be developed for each segment.
 This both improves the effectiveness of the lead generation process and reduces waste.

-Market segmentation then is far from easy and there is a risk of short term losses to achieve a medium to long term gain.
+Market segmentation then is far from easy, and there is a risk of short term losses to achieve a medium to long term gain.
 It takes courage from senior management and skilled marketers to deliver.
-However, the rewards in reduced price pressure, a differentiated offering, reduced waste and sales growth can be significant.
+However, if successful, the advantages of a B2B market segmentation process are clear.
+They include reduced price pressure, a differentiated offering and reduced waste.